NOVAMJ/NOVAMJ/README.md

 - Get better at **automation** and creating efficient workflows
 - Deepen expertise in **data science, ML, and cloud technologies**
 - Build a collection of **impactful GitHub projects** that help others learn
-- Keep learning **new Ai tools** and staying updated with tech trends
+- Keep learning **new ai tools** and staying updated with tech trends

 ---